LYC1929/3130_SofatwareEngineering_Project/README.md

 3130_SofatwareEngineering_Project
 ===============

-CSCI 3130 Project: Minecraft Mod
+CSCI 3130 Project: Creating a Minecraft Mod

 This project was our team work oringinally shared on Google Drive in 2014 Summer.